Mikuel210/Statify/README.md

 ### Project configuration

 Statify projects can have a ``.statifyconfig`` file either in the root directory or in a ``config`` directory.
-This file can overwrite default configuration values for this project only:
+This file can override default configuration values for this project only.

+A ``.statifyconfig`` file is written in JSON.
+It can override the following settings:

 - ``compile_file``: The path to the compile file to be executed with ``statify compile``
 - ``temp_directory``: The directory to execute virtual environments in.
 All of its contents are deleted